Mota, Ethiopia

 Mota (Amharic: ሞጣ) is a town in northwest Ethiopia.
 It is located in the Misraq Gojjam Zone of the Amhara Region on the secondary road that links Dejen with Bahir Dar overlooking the Abay River.
 The town has a latitude and longitude of 11°5′N 37°52′E with an elevation of 2,487 meters above sea level.

-One local landmark is Sebara Deldiy or "the Broken Bridge", a stone footbridge built by foreign stoneworkers during the reign of Emperor Fasilides.
-C.T.
-Beke was told that the central arch of this bridge was removed at the orders of Ras Fasil as a defensive measure.
-Despite the damage, Beke reports that it was still used by native merchants, who "by means of ropes stretched across the open space, they manage to pass with their merchandise from the one side to the other, without entering, the stream."
+One local landmark is Sebara Dildiy or "the Broken Bridge", a stone footbridge built during the reign of Emperor Fasilides in the mid 17th century.
 Another landmark is the church of Weyzazirt Kidhane Mihret, which was constructed by Woizero Seble Wengel, the daughter of Emperor Fasilides.
 She and her husband are buried there.